edaemon/edaemon.github.io/content/posts/box-fan-pc-build.md

 ## Motherboard mounting

 I went with a Mini-ITX motherboard for the small form factor.
 I didn't need any of the features unique to ATX or micro-ATX boards, so the size was all that really mattered.
-I ended up with the (BOARD NAME/LINK) which has served me just fine.
+I ended up with the [ASUS Z170I PRO](https://www.asus.com/us/Motherboards/Z170I-PRO-GAMING/) which has served me just fine.

 Mounting the motherboard (and CPU) was simple enough.
 I drilled holes in the side wall and used brass standoffs to keep some distance between side wall and underside of the board.